The Hidden Danger of Your Silver Fillings: Explained by Your Lincoln Dentist Near Me

 What’s the cost of silver fillings?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 Your dentist will evaluate your teeth to determine which teeth would be candidates for composite fillings vs crowns.
 If you have dental insurance, these prices can vary based on your individual plan.
 It is a good idea to schedule an appointment with your Lincoln, NE dentist, or any dentist at Nebraska Family Dentistry, to get the most accurate estimate.

 Does it feel different to chew with composite or silver fillings?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 Because amalgam fillings are made of metal, they often expand and change shape over time.
 This can sometimes cause a rough feeling in patients’ mouths.
 On the other hand, white fillings won’t expand or contract, and they’ll typically retain their smooth comfortable feeling for a lifetime.
 It’s also been reported by some patients that having amalgam fillings replaced with white fillings causes a feeling of overall wellness.
 Patients have claimed to feel the health difference in having silver fillings vs. white fillings.
 While the claim hasn’t been researched enough to be validated, the idea makes sense.
 Because amalgam has mercury in it, it can be a serious detriment to a person’s health.
-It’s no wonder then that replacing them has made certain patients feel more healthy.
+So, it’s no wonder then that replacing them has made certain patients feel healthier.

 Is it safe to replace my amalgam fillings?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 It is indeed safe to replace amalgam fillings.
 Some patients are concerned about replacing amalgam fillings.
 In particular, they’re often concerned in cases where the metal has expanded significantly, leaving a portion of a decayed tooth exposed.
-In these cases, your dentists can effectively remove the remainder of the filling, in order to place a white filling in the space.
-Assuming they can salvage the tooth, the dentist will be able to place a new filling in the hole left behind.
+In these cases, your dentist in Lincoln, NE can effectively remove the remainder of the filling, in order to place a white filling in the space.
+Assuming they can salvage the tooth, our Lincoln, NE dentist should be able to place a new filling in the hole left behind.

 Are silver fillings bad for you?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…

 Do dentists still place silver fillings?
-Your Lincoln, NE dentist answers…
+Your dentist in Lincoln, NE answers…